mik-laj/discovery-api/gen_data/release_notes_md/sdk_docs_release_notes.md

 **Note:** Cloud SDK introduced support for Python 3 in release 274.0.0 and users are strongly encouraged to migrate to Python 3.
-Support for Python 2 will be deprecated on July 31, 2020.
+Support for Python 2 will be deprecated on September 30, 2020.
 See also [ Python 2 Sunset ](https://cloud.google.com/python/docs/python2-sunset/) and [ Using Python 3 ](https://cloud.google.com/sdk/gcloud/reference/topic/startup) .